FooStudio/tinycolor/README.md

 ## Getting Started

 A tinycolor receives a `Color` as parameter.
-Now you can also use the package to extend the native Color class with all the same features, but simpler.

 ```dart
 import 'package:tinycolor/tinycolor.dart';

 final TinyColor = TinyColor(Colors.green);
 ```
+Now you can also use the package to extend the native Color class with all the same features, but simpler.
+To use extension update, make sure to change envieronment sdk version in pubspec like this: ` sdk: ">=2.6.0 <3.0.0"`

 ### From a Hex String